catseye/Robin/doc/Rationale.md

-It does so in the name of correctness: it is incorrect to pass more arguments to a function, than it expects, so you should be informed of this by means of an exception.
+It does so in the name of correctness: it is incorrect to pass more arguments to a function, than it expects, so you should be informed of this by means of an error condition.

 But it goes further, with the doctrine that no function should have a variable number of arguments.
 If you want a function